 Her writing continues, pushing for better transparency and independent oversight at shelters in Orange County and across California.

-“I finally had the platform that I needed,” Tingle said of her editorials at the Voice of OC event.
+“I finally had the platform that I needed,” Tingle said of her Community Opinion pieces at the Voice of OC event.
 “I do believe that local politics is most important because that’s what impacts our daily quality of life.”

 Shirley Grindle’s tenacity led to a county ethics commission (to oversee a functional database of elected official campaign contributions she built through index cards) and one of the nation’s most strict gift policies on elected officials.